 Bringing a great attitude to work every day, Christopher Byczko is always enthusiastic about meeting the challenges he faces on a daily basis head on.

-Christopher brings over 15 years of sales and marketing experience working in both the medical and financial services industries.
+Christopher brings 20 years of sales and marketing experience working in both the medical and financial services industries.
 He has a B.S. in Biology from Indiana University and an M.B.A. in Marketing from DePaul University.
 He has volunteered with Taproot Foundation over the past several years, providing professional services to non-profit organizations.
 Christopher helped rebrand JRF Ortho, launch the new website and posts the latest in orthopedics on social media.

 Living in Colorado, he stays active skiing, hiking, mountain biking, and most recently, rock climbing.
 On any given day, you might find him exploring foreign lands, scaling a 14,000-foot mountain, or showing guests around town.
 His natural curiosity, and perhaps even general restlessness, has inspired him to journey all over the United States and throughout the world.
 In fact, it’s not a stretch to say that through his trekking, and all he has learned about geography, landmarks, languages and people, Christopher has become an amateur Rick Steves.

 Aaron Moreng is the Information Technology Manager at JRF Ortho, providing both business process modeling and development within our ERP system.
 He earned his B.S. in Biological Science with a minor in Biomedical Science from Colorado State University.

 Organized, efficient, direct, and motivated, Aaron is a problem solver who excels at analyzing data, system development, process improvement, and providing key insights.